usnavy/Navy-Design-Guide/iconography.md

 Use white to provide appropriate negative space, and to enhance visual articulation when appropriate, also necessary.

+### Labeling
+To prevent possible ambiguity that almost all icons face, a text label must be present alongside an icon to clarify its meaning in that particular context.

 <hr>

 ### To Contribute<br>